“Spiritual growth isn’t linear. We can’t rush it or control it. What we can do is love and nourish ourselves to our utmost capabilities each day.”

 — from If the Buddha Came to Dinner

 Once or twice a year we need to give the body a rest from our regular eating.
 The foods we normally eat — processed and refined foods, fried foods, caffeine, sugar, white flour products, red meat, and dairy — put a lot of strain on our internal organs.

 Cleansing is like giving your body an annual tune-up.
-The goal of the cleanse is to eliminate excesses from the body (toxins, impacted plaque in the intestines, and bacteria) and increase the body’s natural ability to renew itself through the rejuvenation of cellular growth.
+The goal of the cleanse is to eliminate excess bacteria and toxins from the body and increase the body’s natural ability to renew itself through the rejuvenation of cellular growth.
 As the body releases toxins and begins to renew itself, people usually get the desire to cleanse what is “toxic” or excess from all parts of their life.
 This takes shape differently for different people.
 Some people are motivated to break addictive food patterns.
-Others have ended unfulfilling relationships or had sudden realizations about their life’s purpose.
+Others have ended unfulfilling relationships, jobs, or had sudden realizations about their life’s purpose.

 Phase 1: Vegetables & Fruit

 By consuming only simple, easily digested foods, this first phase of the cleanse gives your body a chance to begin to release any stored excesses and toxins from the body.